yushiangfu/study-notes/04-a-driver.md

 ## <a name="system-startup"></a> System Startup

 When power is on, the kernel starts initializing fundamental subsystems like process and memory management.
-Quite a series of relatively less critical routines follow; these functions are grouped at the build stage into any of the below categories:
+Quite a series of relatively less critical routines follow; these init calls are grouped at the build stage into any of the below categories:

 - console_initcall
 - early_initcall